-15.7.
-Exactness and Stability Properties of the K_0 Functor
+17.6.
+Exactness and Stability Properties of the $K_0$ Functor is exact in $\mathbf{A}$ , then

-15.7.1.
+17.6.1.
 Definition.
 A covariant functor F from a category A to a category B is SPLIT EXACT if it takes split exact sequences to split exact sequences.
-And it is HALF EXACT provided that whenever the sequence is exact in A, then is exact in B.
+And it is HALF EXACT provided that whenever the sequence is exact in B.